cuiyongbo/hello-world/my_wiki/languages/english_notes_11.rst

 | fair and square
 | Definition: honestly and straightforwardly.
 | Usage: Well I appreciate it, but I prefer to win fair and square.
+|
+| ephemeral
+| ephemerality
+| Definition: lasting for a very short time.
+| Usage: fashions are ephemeral.
+| Definition: (chiefly of plants) having a very short life cycle. [寄蜉蝣于天地，渺沧海之一粟]